extraHassan/exceptionHandler/README.md

 # exceptionHandler

-1- crate a new spring project using spring initialzer with web starter and lombok 2- replace the src folder with my src folder
+1- create a new spring project using spring initialzer with web starter and lombok

+2- replace the src folder with my src folder

 3- replace your pom.xml with mine, and download dependencies.